 The Edelweiss has it all.
 We hope you will come discover what makes the Edelweiss “The Peak of Luxury in Taos Ski Valley”.

-Executive Chef Jon Mudder has completed his third year in Taos Ski Valley, hailing from his celebrated Italian restaurant Bellavitae in New York's Greenwich Village.
+Executive Chef Jon Mudder has completed his fourth year in Taos Ski Valley, hailing from his celebrated Italian restaurant Bellavitae in New York's Greenwich Village.
 He oversees both The Blonde Bear tavern and Café Naranja at the Edelweiss.
 His reputation prompted New Mexico Magazine to recently write, "Mudder has been raising the quality of food at the Edelweiss restaurants to levels that approach TSV's altitude," naming him one of the seven "Chefs to Watch" in the state of New Mexico.
 Also returning this year is a top notch crew of servers including locally famed Wine Manager and Mixologist Rushan Perera.

 Skiing originated in Europe and was refined in world-famous resorts throughout the Alps", says Chef Jon Mudder.
 "Our menu gives you a taste of classic dishes from those regions interpreted through the casual laid-back attitude for which Taos Ski Valley is known."